szczyglis-dev/py-gpt/README.md

 ### Memory and worker lifecycle

 The user-facing primary agent or orchestrator keeps hidden conversation memory across turns in the current conversation/preset, subject to the normal PyGPT token-window limits.
-Worker memory is runtime-local and can be retained when the same worker is reused during a workflow.
+For completed Chat with Agents turns, **Restore full workflow history on next request** determines whether later requests receive the full stored workflow or only the final response.
+Worker memory inside the active workflow is runtime-local and can be retained when the same worker is reused during that workflow.

 The worker-management model depends on the selected mode: